We own

 And finally, just above is what is considered a very rare Stanley rabbet plane.
 It is a Stanley 90A in the original box.

-stories that go with that fact, and the same stories or situations repeat
+morals or stories that go with that fact, and the same stories or

 The above planes and tools are an example of the